JonasPammer/ansible-role-mediawiki/README.md

 User and Group that should own the destination directory itself.

 You will need to ensure these are created **beforehand** (e.g. using `pre_tasks`) - the machine’s passwd configuration is no business to this role.

-    php_version: ""

-Used in the names of the installed PHP Packages.
-Variable-Name comes from the `php-versions` role.

-Leaving this blank will result in the installation of the symlink-packages of the system.
-Consult the README of the `php-versions`-role for more information on this WARNING.

 ## Downloading Extensions